PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 06:40:11
+Last updated: 2024-04-07 06:40:44
-Random Quote: The plan was to kill you and take the kid.
-But after what happened last night, I couldn't go through with it. - Greef Karga
+Random Quote: Life hurts.
+The moment you think you've got it all, it smacks you in the face. - Lucien